georgezefko/Time-Series-Analysis/README.md

 *EDA_SM* where the preliminary analysis takes places

-*AnomalyExploration* Exploration analysis, labeling, feature engineering, training, oversampling (it might be a bit messy)
+*AnomalyExploration* Exploration analysis, labeling, feature engineering, training, oversampling (it might be a bit messy but gives good understanding of the steps)

 *AlarmsEDA* Alarms exploration